cozis/BlogTech/README.md

 ```

 Requests are authenticated using HMAC-SHA256 signatures.
 The client must include the following headers:
-- `X-Blogtech-Timestamp`: Unix epoch seconds when the request was created
+- `X-BlogTech-Timestamp`: Unix epoch seconds when the request was created
-- `X-Blogtech-Expire`: Seconds until the request expires
+- `X-BlogTech-Expire`: Seconds until the request expires
-- `X-Blogtech-Nonce`: Unique value to prevent replay attacks
+- `X-BlogTech-Nonce`: Unique value to prevent replay attacks
-- `X-Blogtech-Signature`: HMAC-SHA256 signature of the request
+- `X-BlogTech-Signature`: HMAC-SHA256 signature of the request

 If no password file is configured or the password is shorter than 32 characters, all PUT/DELETE requests will be rejected.